coinhall/cosmes/README.md

 - Apps should only contain the minimal functionality of connecting to Osmosis via Keplr using both the browser extension and WalletConnect wallets
 - Apps should be built using React (as Cosmos Kit has a [hard dependency](https://docs.cosmoskit.com/get-started)) and Vite
-- Use the bundle size as reported by Vite after running the `vite build` command
+- Use the bundle size as reported by Vite after running the `vite build` command (including the size of all other dependencies like React)

 ### Results